pytorch/tensordict/README.md

 ## License

-TorchRL is licensed under the MIT License.
+TensorDict is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.